January Tours

 What is the best January vacation package in Iceland?

-What is the cheapest January tour package in Iceland?
+What are the best January self-drive tours in Iceland?

 Is it worth it to visit Iceland in January?

 Yes, it's worth it to visit Iceland in January.
-Long periods of darkness each night make January a beautiful month for hunting the northern lights, and it's one of the few periods that the crystal blue ice caves under Vatnajokull are open.
+Long periods of darkness each night make January a beautiful month for hunting the northern lights, and it's one of the few periods that the crystal blue ice caves in the Vatnajokull glacier are open.

-Skiing is popular during January, as is dog sledding, which can be enjoyed on tours such as this two-hour trip in the landscape of Lake Myvatn and on packages such as this 11-day circumnavigation of Iceland's Ring Road.
+Skiing is popular during January, as is dog sledding, which can be enjoyed on tours such as this dog sledding tour of Lake Myvatn.
 Due to the festive season being over, January is one of Iceland's quieter months, allowing you to enjoy your holiday without the crowds.

 Can you see the northern lights in January in Iceland?